+Business success is not an accident.
 Thousands of books, websites, and experts line up to tell you their views of what makes a business successful.
 Many of them will tell you that they are the only information you require.
 I beg to differ.

-Certainly there are some basic steps to adhere to that are common to all successful businesses.
+Certainly, there are some basic steps to adhere to that are common to all successful businesses.
 Beyond them though, you’ll need to investigate much more detailed information for your specific kind of business.
-You can appreciate the major differences between a small home-based on-line business and a mega manufacturing venture.
+You can appreciate the major differences between a small home-based online business and a mega manufacturing venture.

 A brief online search for ‘What makes a business successful’ will produce – on google alone – 589,000,000 results.
 There is no shortage of business advice.
 Advice for small businesses and large, startups and established companies is all around.
-You can read about starting a business, marketing and differentiation – 3 tips.
+You can read about starting a business, marketing, and differentiation – 3 tips.
 9 ways, 7 habits or strategies, 10 rules.
-All are valuable and all provide pieces of the pie – the business pie – but perhaps not your particular filling.
+All are valuable, and all provide pieces of the pie – the business pie – but perhaps not your particular filling.